-… in a world that calls it heartless.
+… in a world that tells your kids it’s heartless.

 The Christian understanding of marriage and morality has never seen such pressure before.
-Christians are “intolerant,” “homophobic,” “on the wrong side of history,” “against equality,” and to sum it all up, “haters.”
+Kids are told Christians are “intolerant,” “homophobic,” “on the wrong side of history,” “against equality,” and to sum it all up, “haters.”

 … or so the world is saying.